Can leaders really effect change in data?

 A bit about the data

 As data people, we know it’s important to be open and transparent about our data.
-We train small cohorts of leaders on our courses.
 For this evaluation we followed up all 14 people who had completed our courses in 2023 (6 from the April cohort and 8 in the second cohort).
 2 had moved on from their roles, 7 responded to the request and 5 didn’t respond.

-In the context of long-term evaluation we’re very pleased to have a 50% response rate and would like to thank everyone for sharing their data journeys with us and the wider world.
-We will continue to do longer-term follow up with all our course alumni 6-12 months after they’ve completed our courses.
+In the context of long-term evaluation, we’re very pleased to have an overall 50% response rate and would like to thank everyone for sharing their data journeys with us and the wider world.
+We will continue to do follow up with all our course alumni 6-12 months after they’ve completed our courses.

 Find out more